 I’ll leave you with a few questions to reflect on…

-When do you feel the most confidence at work?
+When do you feel the most confident at work?

 What lights you up the most about your career?